OnfireNetwork/OnsetJavaPlugin/README.md

 ```lua
 local jvmID = CreateJava(path)
 ```
-* **path** Relative path to the jar file, relative from the root server directory.
-Example: path/to/file.jar
+* **path** Classpath for the jvm.
+This parameter is optional.
+When not provided it will include the "java" directory aswell as all jar files inside or "." when "java" doesn't exist.

 #### DestroyJava
 Destroy a JVM.